amaork/inotify_mod/readme.md

 - del:	Delete subfile or subdirectory in watched directory
 - mod:	Equal to add | del events
 - sdel:	Watching directory was deleted
+- all:	All above events

 #### File events

 - mod:	File for write was closed
 - read:	File for read was closed
 - sdel:	Watching file was deleted
+- all:	All above events

 ## System request